-The contractor shall conduct MRL Assessments using the Manufacturing Readiness Level (MRL) definitions, criteria, and process defined in the latest version of the DoD MRL Deskbook available at DoDMRL.org as a guide.
-MRAs shall be conducted at the locations and frequencies specified in (SOW Section/Appendix X).
-The government will lead MRAs at the contractor's facilities; and the contractor will lead MRAs at their suppliers and will include government representatives.
+The contractor shall conduct MRL Assessments using the Manufacturing Readiness Level (MRL) definitions, criteria, and process defined in the latest version of the DoD MRL Deskbook available at the DoD MRL website as a guide.
+MRL Assessments shall be conducted at the locations and frequencies specified in (SOW Section/Appendix X).
+The government will lead MRL Assessments at the contractor's facilities; and the contractor will lead MRL Assessments at their suppliers and will include government representatives.
 The selection of suppliers to be reviewed will be made using the MRL Deskbook, Section 4.3 as a guide.
-The contractor shall develop and implement Manufacturing Maturation Plans (MMPs) for risks identified in the MRAs, against the target MRL Criteria, to ensure the required manufacturing maturity will be achieved.
-The contractor shall monitor and provide status at all program reviews for inhouse and supplier MRAs and shall reassess areas for which design, process, source of supply, or facility location changes have occurred that could impact manufacturing maturity and risk.
-The contractor shall provide substantiating objective evidence (artifacts) to support all target MRL criteria assessed in MRAs.
+The contractor shall develop and implement Manufacturing Maturation Plans (MMPs) for risks identified in the MRL Assessments to ensure the required manufacturing maturity will be achieved.
+The contractor shall monitor and provide status at all program reviews for in-house and supplier MRL Assessments and shall reassess areas for which design, process, source of supply, or facility location changes have occurred that could impact manufacturing maturity and risk.
+The contractor shall provide substantiating objective evidence (artifacts) to support all target MRL criteria in the MRL Assessments.